LOVAT-compliance/vatcompliance-api-docs/README.md

 ### Credit Note API

 The Credit Note Feed API allows merchants to upload credit note data in real-time or in bulk.
-Credit note data flows automatically and securely into Lovat, enabling businesses to generate, manage, and track credit notes efficiently.
+Credit note data flows automatically and securely into Lappa, enabling businesses to generate, manage, and track credit notes efficiently.

 #### Endpoints